gjtorikian/panino-docs/syntax.md

 ### Arguments

 **For Source and Markdown Files**: For all methods, functions, e.t.c., parentheses around the arguments are required even if no arguments are present.
+All arguments must also have descriptions.

 The syntax for arguments is as follows:

 #### Required Arguments